Science Exchange (company)

 Science Exchange is a cloud-based software company offering an R&D marketplace to buy and sell scientific services.
 The marketplace gives life sciences companies access to the outsourced research they need and the platform fully automates R&D outsourcing from source to pay.
 Commercial contract research organizations (CROs) and academic core facilities can sell their products and services directly through the marketplace.

-Science Exchange's enterprise clients include top pharma and emerging biotechnology companies, including Merck, Amgen, Gilead Sciences, and Genentech.
+Science Exchange's enterprise clients include top pharma and emerging biotechnology companies, including Merck, Amgen, Gilead Sciences, Astellas Pharma, AbbVie, and Regeneron Pharmaceuticals.

 Science Exchange was founded in 2011 by Elizabeth Iorns, Ryan Abbott, and Dan Knox, taking part in the startup accelerator program Y Combinator in the summer of 2011.

 History

-In 2011, while an Assistant Professor at the University of Miami Miller School of Medicine, Iorns came up with the idea for Science Exchange after needing to conduct immunology experiments, but having difficulty finding potential collaborators or providers to work with.
+In 2011, as an assistant professor at the University of Miami Miller School of Medicine, Iorns came up with the idea for Science Exchange after needing to conduct immunology experiments, but having difficulty finding potential collaborators or providers to work with.
 Iorns formed Science Exchange with Knox and Abbott, and the company applied for a place in the Y Combinator startup accelerator program.
 The company was accepted into the Summer 2011 batch of Y Combinator and launched the first version of its website in August 2011.
 In 2012 Iorns was recognized by the Kauffman Foundation for her role in starting Science Exchange.